Antonio Stefano Benni

-Antonio Stefano Benni (18 April 1880 – 27 December 1945) was an Italian entrepreneur and politician who served as President of the General Confederation of Italian Industry from 1923 until 1934.
+Antonio Giacomo Stefano Bruno Benni (18 April 1880 – 27 December 1945) was an Italian entrepreneur and politician who served as President of the General Confederation of Italian Industry from 1923 until 1934.

 Biography

 His father, a financial intendant, died before his birth.
 He spent his childhood first in Cuneo and then, until 1883, in Milan.
 In 1894, forced by family to interrupt his studies, due to financial hardship, he stopped his studies and went to work as an apprentice for Ercole Marelli.

 Marelli produced small electrical and mechanical equipment, and from 1896 embarked on the path of production specialization with the manufacture of electric fans.
 This choice decreed the success of the company and its rapid dimensional growth: Marelli was responsible for the technical aspects of production, while the young Benni soon took charge of the organizational and commercial management.
 To guarantee a large market and create an efficient network of representatives, starting from 1900 he made numerous trips to Europe and Latin America.

 In a few years, Marelli's sales could be considerably on the domestic and foreign markets, and in 1905 Marelli and Benni decided to leave the city workshop to design and build, in seven months, a large factory in Sesto San Giovanni (Milan).
 The world conflict determined a further increase in the activities of Marelli which, in 1915, started the production of magnets.
 In 1919 Benni, together with Marelli and Giovanni Agnelli, established the Fabbrica Italiana Magneti Marelli, whose capital was paid in equal parts by Fiat and Marelli.

 In 1922 Ercole Marelli died and his son Fermo took over the property.
 Benni assumed the presidency of the company and held the position from 1922 to 1935 when Fermo Marelli took over.
 He later covered several prestigious positions in prestigious banks, companies, and corporations.
 In the first post-war period, he was made a Knight of labour.
 He was a member of the Higher Council of Economy and Labor and in 1921 he was elected Deputy of the Kingdom of Italy.